Filing a GST/HST return

 - by mail by sending your paper GST/HST return (GST34-2 or GST62) to the address on the return

-What if I have to make a GST/HST payment?
+What if you have to make a GST/HST payment?

 If your net tax (line 109 of your GST/HST return) for a reporting period is a positive amount, you have to make a payment.